chenxi1228/SPEED/README.md

 # SPEED
-Codes for the paper "SPEED: Streaming Partition and Parallel Acceleration for Temporal Interaction Graph Embedding" submitted to ICDE'24
+Codes for the paper "SPEED: Streaming Partition and Parallel Acceleration for Temporal Interaction Graph Embedding"

 # Data